-The method of inquiry is a program evaluation of mClass Reading 3D with descriptive statistics as the methodology.
-Green and Carracelli (1997) indicated that qualitative and quantitative data are used to gain a greater understanding or picture of the construct of interest.
-According to Creswell (2009), the descriptive study gives overall strength to a study, making this approach greater than either qualitative or quantitative research.
-Yin's (2009) research states that a descriptive study allows researchers to address more complicated research questions and collect a richer and stronger amount of evidence than can be provided in a study using one method.
+This study was a program evaluation of mClass: Reading 3D utilizing descriptive statistics as the methodology.
+Green and Carracelli (1997) indicated that qualitative and quantitative are used to gain a greater understanding or picture of the construct of interest.

+According to Creswell (2009), the descriptive study approach gives overall strength to a study, making this approach greater than either qualitative or quantitative research.
+Yin's (2009) research stated that a descriptive study using a program evaluation allows researchers to address more complicated research questions and collect a richer and stronger amount of evidence than can be provided in a study using one method.
 Quantitative data includes closed-ended information that may be obtained from attitude, behavior, or performance instruments.
 This analysis consists of analyzing scores collected on instruments, checklists, or public documents to answer research questions.
 On the other hand, a qualitative study consists of open-ended information the researcher gathers through interviews, observations, or gathering documents or artifacts.
 Data is typically analyzed into themes or categories of information.
-This qualitative study will closely examine how mClass: Reading 3D was implemented and how effective the implementation has been to guide instruction to improve student reading achievement.
+This qualitative study closely examined how mClass: Reading 3D was implemented and how effective the implementation has been to guide instruction to improve student reading achievement.